 Step Action

 6 Inspect the equipment in the event of a short-circuit trip.

 7 Reset and close the circuit breaker.

 Opening, Closing, and Resetting Circuit Breakers With Communicating Motor Mechanism

-Manage the communicating motor mechanism with the communication network.
+The communicating motor mechanism can open and close a circuit breaker remotely, with remote commands via the communication network.